maubanel/Jira-Software/project-settings/README.md

 ##### `Step 1.`\|`JIRASOFT`| :small_blue_diamond:

-After you create the project it goes to project settings (or click on the three ellipses `...` next to your project and select `settings`)
+After you create the project it goes to project settings (or click on the three ellipses `...` next to your project and select `Project Settings`).
+Select `Category` and `Project Lead.`

 ![got to settings workspace](images/ProjectSettingsDetails.png)